 Matrix treadmills are the high-end brand of Johnson Health Tech, makers of the popular Horizon and Vision exercise machines.

-The company recently introduced a full residential line of treadmills, ellipticals and indoor bikes, catering to those who want the very best money can buy.
+Building on the enormous popularity of their commercial cardio equipment, the company recently introduced a full residential line of treadmills, ellipticals and indoor bikes, catering to those who want gym quality for their homes.

 Matrix Treadmill Reviews – A Look at the Models

 Matrix has a small, focused lineup of treadmills, with two folding models (TF30, TF50) and three non-folding ones (T30, T50,T75).
 As such it’s much easier to make a decision as far as which one to choose for your home.

 The entry level T30 is the most affordable as well as one of the most popular models, with plenty of features and capabilities to satisfy even the most demanding customer.

 You have a 20″ x 55″ belt, a powerful 3.0 CHP motor, up to 12% incline capability, up to 12.5 mph speed, Ultimate Deck impact reducing cushioning, the patented ViaFit workout tracking and a 350 lb. max weight capacity.

 The Matrix TF30 is a folding version of the T30, with a stronger 3.25 CHP motor and more incline capability up to 15%.
 Otherwise the two treadmills are nearly identical.

 The more advanced TF50 gives you everything the TF30 has plus a larger 20″ x 60″ deck and a higher maximum user weight capacity of 400 lbs.

 The T50 and the TF50 are essentially the same machine, except the T50 does not have folding capability.
 The T50 is a bit more compact and about 30 pounds lighter, but all of the features are identical.